 Cooperstown All Star Village: What to Pack

-Your child’s week at All Star Village is going to be fun, memorable, and exhausting.
+Your child’s week at Cooperstown All Star Village is going to be fun, memorable, and exhausting.
 Staying in the bunkhouse with their teammates is part of what makes the trip so memorable.
 It also makes it challenging for parents to pack, not knowing exactly what your son will need during the week.
-Here are some tips I picked up from our week at All Star Village that can hopefully make packing a little easier.
+Here are some tips and a link to our printable Packing List for your week at Cooperstown All Star Village that can hopefully make packing a little easier.

 This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.

 My biggest tip is to make everything as easy for your player as possible – pack only what is needed!
 You want to make sure they have plenty of clean socks and underwear, a couple pairs of ‘street clothes’ (which honestly, they won’t get much use out of of…) and a toiletry bag stocked with the basics of shampoo, body wash, tooth brush, tooth paste, and deodorant.